 Release Date: October 18, 1967

 A young man-cub named Mowgli is raised by wolves in the jungle.
 When the ferocious tiger Shere Khan returns, the wolves trust the panther Bagheera to return Mowgli to the man-vilage where he belongs (much to his disinterest) before Shere Khan gets a hold of him.
 This is one of those Disney films that I’ve watched so many times in my life that I can recite the whole thing.
 Like a lot of Disney films, this one is vastly different from the source material, which was really dark and more dramatic, and I’m perfectly fine with this.
 Like the previous two films, the animation has a rougher, more sketchy style.
 Mowgli is an okay kid character.
 I actually like the animals more.
 Bagheera, Baloo, Kaa, the elephants, King Louie, the vultures (who were modeled off of the Beatles), and Shere Khan, who’s a great villain.
 He’s just filled with so much confidence in his badassery that you can’t help but be intimidated.
-The songs are really catchy and memorable, especially Bare Neccessities and my personal favorite, I Wan’na Be Like You.
+The songs are really catchy and memorable, especially I Wan’na Be Like You and my personal favorite Bare Necessities.
 It’s not a completely faithful adaptation of the Rudyard Kipling book, but as a standalone film, it’s good enough.
-I give it a 7/10.
+I give it an 8/10.

 The Jungle Book ended up being the last film that Walt Disney himself produced.
 After this film, the company he founded would change forever.
 What caused this change?
 Walt Disney’s death.